Complimentary and Alternative Medicine (CAM):

-Using the Mind:
+Using the Mind – Gratitude

-Gratitude, The Science
+The Practice and The Science

 “Gratitude is not just a social construct, it’s a real neurobiological phenomenon that is powerful for bringing a deepened sense of well being, connectedness and enhancing our relationship to self, others and all things.” – Dr. Andrew Huberman